lightning/bolts/02-peer-protocol.md

 A node SHOULD remove an HTLC as soon as it can; in particular, a node SHOULD fail an HTLC which has timed out.

+A node MUST NOT send `update_fulfill_htlc` until an HTLC is irrevocably committed in both sides' commitment transactions.

 A receiving node MUST check that `id` corresponds to an HTLC in its current commitment transaction, and MUST fail the channel if it does not.